 Internal and External Components

 The components that make up hardware can be categorized as being either internal or external.
 Internal components are those installed inside the computer.
-External components are connected to the outside of the computer and can also be referred to as peripherals.
+External components are connected to the outside of the computer, they can also be referred to as peripherals, or peripheral devices.

 20 Examples of Computer Hardware

 Below are 20 hardware examples.
 The first 9 components listed usually belong to the internal category.
 The other 11 are typically external.